An Initiative of

 Submission Guidelines

-Presentation and Poster Proposals must be submitted using the required submission form by Sunday, May 12, 2024, at 5 p.m.
+Presentation proposals must be submitted using the required submission form by Sunday, April 27, 2025 at 5 p.m.
 CST.
 We will not accept late submissions or submissions in another format.

 Tip: We recommend developing proposals off-line in Microsoft Word for ease of editing and copying/pasting the final version into the submission form.